uzh-rpg/imips_open/README.md

 ![plot_val_metrics](doc/plot_val_metrics.png)

 Note that inlier counts drop initially.
 This is normal.
 With some initializations, the training seems to fail, you might need to give it some attempts.
 You can use the `rr` flag to change the seed.

+## Acknowledgments

+This work was supported by the National Centre of Competence in Research (NCCR) Robotics through the Swiss National Science Foundation and the SNSF-ERC Starting Grant.
+The Titan Xp used for this research was donated by the NVIDIA Corporation.